 What is the camper to staff ratio?

-Campers are organized in groups of eight with each group being led by three counselors.
+Campers are organized in groups of ten with each group being led by three counselors.
 During specific activities, program specialists join the group to provide increased instruction, coaching, and support.

 Is there laundry service available?